ri-masum/Masum_Fitness/Q_ANS.md

 #### Answer: B: `ReferenceError: greetign is not defined`

-<i>in our code we have done a simple mistake which is we have declare greeting first but when we try to assign a value in our variable we write the variable name wrong which is greetign instead of greeting and that is why the result is ReferenceError:greetign is not defined</i>
+<i>In our code we have done a simple mistake which is we have declare greeting first but when we try to assign a value in our variable we write the variable name wrong which is greetign instead of greeting and that is why the result is ReferenceError : greetign is not defined</i>

 </p>
 </details>